tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you fail an Intelligence skill check, you may roll another d20 immediately and add it to your total.
 The trouble is, if you pass, you start rambling on in a pedantic and absent-minded way for a number of rounds equal to the second d20 roll, as the crown pours more information than you actually needed into your brain and it spills out through your mouth.
 You can’t do anything else while rambling, although if you’re attacked, you may roll a hard save (16+) to notice, in which case you finish your erudite lecture once the fight concludes.

 **Quirk:** Voracious reader.

 ---

+#### Crown of Leaves

+Once per level, you may curse another traveler in the woods.
+The cursed victim is doomed to wander the woods until they perish, or until you release them (or until they’re freed by a powerful entity, or find an alternate way to leave like teleporting).
+Cursing people is safe enough in the Queen’s Wood – doing so in any of the other major forests may incur the wrath of the local icon or other great powers.

+**Quirk:** Sleeps standing up, and sways back and forth gently while sleeping.

+---